-- 1 Historical sources always reflect the perspective of their writer.
-Give two examples of factors that may influence a writer's point of view or perspective. - 2 What is the purpose of a description?
+- Historical sources always reflect the perspective of their writer.
+Give two examples of factors that may influence a writer's point of view or perspective. - What is the purpose of a description?
 How is this different from the purpose of an explanation?
+List three key pieces of information about the living conditions a slave might experience as presented in Source HT.24, The Interesting Narrative of the Life of Olaudah Equiano, or Gustavus Vassa, the African (1789).
+How would an account from the perspective of a slave owner differ?

-- 3 Your teacher has asked you to provide a written report on the significance of slaves to plantation farming in the southern states of America during the 19th century.
+Your teacher has asked you to provide a written report on the significance of slaves to plantation farming in the southern states of America during the 19th century.
 Would it be more appropriate to write a description or an explanation?
-Explain your choice. - Source HT.24 is a primary written source taken from The Interesting Narrative of the Life of Olaudah Equiano, or Gustavus Vassa, the African.
+Explain your choice.

+- 4 Source HT.24 is a primary written source taken from The Interesting Narrative of the Life of Olaudah Equiano, or Gustavus Vassa, the African.
 It was written in 1789 by a former slave. - a Do you think this piece of writing presents a balanced and reliable description of slavery?
 Why/why not?

-- 5 Imagine that all members of your class have been asked to present an audiovisual presentation on slavery in America during the 19th century focusing on short- and long-term consequences for slaves and slave owners. - 6 Your teacher has asked each member of the audience to create a peer evaluation form that can be used to assess each presentation.
+5 Imagine that all members of your class have been asked to present an audiovisual presentation on slavery in America during the 19th century focusing on short- and long-term consequences for slaves and slave owners.

+Your teacher has asked each member of the audience to create a peer evaluation form that can be used to assess each presentation.
 Create five assessment criteria to be included on the form that can be used to assess the most important aspects of each presentation.
 Present your five assessment criteria in order of importance.

-HT.3 Careers in history
+6.3 Careers in history